-Coming in a regular and a long size, the Backcountry Bed is an award-winning sleeping bag with a contoured shape and a zipperless design for more comfort.
-Light in weight and thermally efficient, it has an oversized integrated comforter to give you all the comforts of a snug bed, just like home.
+Coming in a regular and long size, the Backcountry Bed is an award-winning sleeping bag with a contoured shape and a zipperless design for more comfort.
+Thermally efficient and lightweight sleeping bag, it has an oversized integrated comforter to give you all the comforts of a snug bed, just like home.
 There are insulated hand and arm pockets and a stretch cord closure system to seal out the drafts.
 The self-sealing foot vents enable fast and easy ventilation.
 The sleeping pad sleeve will keep your pad where it is meant to be under you, to improve your overall comfort during the night.

 Weight: 2 lbs 12.1 oz